NikoBiele/RayTraceHeatTransfer.jl/README.md

 ## Enabling multithreading on the CPU

-<p>When performing Monte Ray tracing it is advantageous to use multithreading.<br>
+<p>When performing Monte Carlo ray tracing it is advantageous to use multithreading.<br>

 If using VSCode, enable CPU multithreading by setting the following in settings.json: